ad-si/TaskLite/docs-source/cli/hooks/main.md

 Another good alternative is [Lua](https://www.lua.org/) as it is simple, lightweight, and fast.
-Futhermore, future versions of TaskLite will include the Lua interpreter to make it independent of the system's installed Lua interpreter.
+Furthermore, future versions of TaskLite will include the Lua interpreter to make it independent of the system's installed Lua interpreter.

 If the hook files are shell scripts, they must be executable (`chmod +x`).
-Otherwise they can't be executed directly by TaskLite.
+Otherwise, they can't be executed directly by TaskLite.

-The file names must start with the stage they are for (`pre` or `post`), followed by a dash and the stage name (e.g. `pre-add`), and optionally followed by an underscore and a description.
+The filenames must start with the stage they are for (`pre` or `post`), followed by a dash and the stage name (e.g. `pre-add`), and optionally followed by an underscore and a description.
 E.g `pre-add_validate_task.v` or `pre-exit_sync.v`.